 Classification of hemodynamic instability

-Four categorical states of shock have the common denominator of decreased effectiveness of systemic blood flow but with different mechanisms.
+Four categorical shock states have the common denominator of decreased effectiveness of systemic blood flow but with different mechanisms.
 Critical reductions in intravascular volume produce hypovolemic shock due to loss of blood or fluid.

 Cardiogenic shock is due to pump failure; its prototype is an acute myocardial infarction.
 Distributive discharge includes septic shock, in which we have high flows that bypass the capillary exchange bed, presumably due to arteriovenular bypass or increased venous capacitance.

-Distributive shock also follows loss of automatic controls as in the case of spinal cord cross section, or drug-induced expansion of the capacitance bed by ganglion drugs, or decrease in arterial resistance caused by alpha-blocking agents. adrenergic.
+Distributive shock also follows the loss of automatic controls, as in the case of spinal cord cross-section, drug-induced expansion of the capacitance bed by ganglion drugs, or a decrease in arterial resistance caused by alpha-blocking agents.
+Adrenergic.

-The fourth category is that of obstructive shock that is due to a general obstruction of blood flow.
+The fourth category is an obstructive shock due to a general obstruction of blood flow.

 Prototypes of obstructive shock include pulmonary embolism, dissecting aortic aneurysm, a ball valve thrombus, or combined obstructive and cardiogenic shock in the case of pericardial tamponade.

-In each case, there is a decrease in tissue perfusion, although the mechanisms are quite discrete.
+There is a decrease in tissue perfusion in each case, although the mechanisms are pretty discrete.

-In addition, hypovolemia has a high probability of complicating circulatory shock from other causes, in part due to adrenergic primed ventricular vasoconstriction with transudation of fluid from capillaries into the interstitial space.
+In addition, hypovolemia has a high probability of complicating circulatory shock from other causes due to adrenergic primed ventricular vasoconstriction with transudation of fluid from capillaries into the interstitial space.

 - Venous return to the right side of the heart or preload.

-- Precapillary arteriolar resistance that operates as an afterload on the heart.
+- Precapillary arteriolar resistance operates as an afterload on the heart.

-- The capillary exchange circuit that is the site of substrate exchange, including contingent fluid changes to capillary hydrostatic pressure.
+- The capillary exchange circuit is the site of substrate exchange, including contingent fluid changes to hydrostatic capillary pressure.

-- Capillary venular resistance which is an important controller of capillary hydrostatic pressure.
+- Capillary venular resistance is an essential controller of hydrostatic capillary pressure.

 - Venous capacitance that in some states of shock expands to accumulate large volumes of blood, representing a critical decrease in venous return or preload and, therefore, in cardiac output.